WVUHPC/Introduction-HPC/_episodes/08-singularity.md

 teaching: 30
 exercises: 30
 questions:
-- "What are software containers and how to use them"
+- "What are software containers and how to use them?"
 objectives:
 - "Learn about singularity containers, both using and creating images."
 keypoints: